BioCAT

 3) SHAPE/Genomics

-To create a robust control group, saliva samples, and angio-CT data will be collected from patients visiting the vascular department.
+To create a robust control group, saliva samples and angio-CT data will be collected from patients visiting the vascular department.
 A statistical model will be built from the angio-CT data that will be able to predict the skeleton.
 This model can then be applied to future studies, potentially reducing the need for additional CT scans.
 The purpose of collecting both CT scans and saliva samples is to establish the relation between SNP genotypes and joint shape variability.
-However, when we create a well-structured framework utilizing all the available data, a vast amount of research becomes possible for both orthopaedic and vascular patients.
+However, when we create a well-structured framework utilising all the available data, a vast amount of research becomes possible for both orthopaedic and vascular patients.

 - researchers: Marlies Verleyen, Yukun He, Emmanuel Audenaert